These are exercises performed by the patient on the therapist's command and under his supervision.

 - temperature above 38°

-- violated continuity of skin and soft tissues
+- disturbed continuity of the skin and soft tissues

 - occurrence of pain during exercise

-- states after surgical procedures before removal of stitches (consultation with a doctor)
+- conditions after surgery before removing the stitches (consultation with a doctor)

-- Diastolic pressure above 100 and systolic pressure above 160 (measured at rest)
+- diastolic blood pressure above 100 and systolic blood pressure above 160 (measured at rest)

-- Condition after a lower lumbar puncture (e.g., collection of cerebrospinal fluid)
+- condition after lumbar puncture (e.g. collection of cerebrospinal fluid)